validatedpatterns/docs/content/patterns/rag-llm-gitops/getting-started.md

 ### 6: Rating the provider

 You can provide rating to the model by clicking on the `Rate the model` radio button.
-The rating will be captured as part of the metrics and can help the company which model to deploy in prodcution.
+The rating will be captured as part of the metrics and can help the company which model to deploy in production.

 ### 7: Grafana Dashboard